 In January 2020, we migrated our Oracle enterprise resource planning, or ERP, system to Oracle's cloud platform.
-With that migration, we are highly dependent upon Oracle to host, manage and maintain our ERP system.
+In 2022, we implemented a software billing application on Salesforce.com.
+With these implementations, we are highly dependent upon Oracle and Saleforce.com to host, manage and maintain our ERP system and supporting applications.
 Any disruptions to their business or processes, or delays in their ability to provide services to us, may in turn disrupt our business operations or increase costs.
 Furthermore, we receive quarterly system updates and enhancements on the cloud platform according to Oracle's release timeline and change management processes, which if not managed properly may disrupt our business operations and delay our ability to process transactions and produce reports necessary to conduct our business.
 We are highly dependent upon our ERP system for critical business functions, including order processing and management, supply chain and procurement operations, financial planning, accounting and reporting; accordingly, protracted disruption in functionality or processing capabilities of the ERP system could materially impair our ability to process transactions timely or produce accurate financial statements on a timely basis.
 If our systems suffer prolonged interruption, our results of operations and cash flows would be adversely affected.